cykerway/complete-alias/README.md

 1.  install [bash-completion][], which is a dependency of this project;

     bash-completion is available in repositories of many linux distributions;

+    try the 2.x version of bash-completion if you have the 1.x version installed and are seeing errors

 2.  append `bash_completion.sh` to `~/.bash_completion`: